Kiss My Ass, I’m Going Dancing

 and now storm waves break across the granite crag of my ribs

-arguments that are ongoing and incessant and frigid and don’t change
+arguments that are ongoing and incessant and never change

 beating their foaming heads against an immovable stand of rock